Ji Chang-wook: 2013–2022: Breakthrough and overseas ventures

 Ji's breakthrough came through his role as Toghon Temür (also known as Ta Hwan), the 16th emperor of the Yuan Dynasty, in the historical drama Empress Ki.
 The drama drew solid viewership ratings nationwide throughout its run with an average rating of 35.12%.
 Ji's portrayal left a strong impression on both the critics and the audience, earning him critical acclaim and recognition.

-Ji then starred as the titular character in action-thriller television series, Healer (2014-2015).
+Ji then starred as the titular character in action-thriller television series, Healer (2014–2015).
 After the airing of the drama, Ji became popular in China and other parts of Asia.
 He then took on roles in Mandarin-language dramas such as The Whirlwind Girl 2 and Mr. Right.
 In 2016, Ji starred as the male lead in tvN's action-thriller The K2, a bodyguard who is betrayed by his fellow countrymen and falls in love with a girl with PTSD and apparent sociophobia.
 The drama received favorable reviews, topping cable channel viewership ratings throughout its 8-week broadcast.
-In November 2016, he co-starred in the promotional web-drama series, First Seven Kisses for Lotte Duty Free.
+In November 2016, he co-starred in the promotional web-drama series, 7 First Kisses for Lotte Duty Free.

-In 2017, Ji starred in the action film, Fabricated City, playing the role of a jobless game addict who becomes a framed murderer.
+In 2017, Ji starred in the action film, Fabricated City, playing the role of a jobless game addict who is framed for murder.
 The same year, he was cast in SBS's romantic comedy thriller series, Suspicious Partner, as a prosecutor, which premiered in May.
 Following his discharge from military in 2019, Ji was cast in the romantic comedy series Melting Me Softly, where he played the role of a television producer who finds himself waking up 20 years into the future following an unsuccessful human-freezing project.

 In 2020, Ji was cast in the romantic comedy series, Backstreet Rookie, based on a webtoon of the same name.
 He played the role of a former public-relations director of convenience stores franchises, who ends up managing his own convenience store.
 He also starred in romantic comedy web series Lovestruck in the City which premiered on Kakao TV in December 2020.

 In 2021, he starred in the Kim Chang-ju's thriller film Hard Hit, playing a mysterious caller who blackmails the protagonist and his family with a bomb planted inside the car they are driving.
 In 2022, Ji appeared in the Netflix series The Sound of Magic, based on a webtoon of the same name, in the role of mysterious magician Lee Eul.
 That same year, he starred in the KBS2 drama If You Wish Upon Me in the role of an ex-convict who volunteers at a hospice.